T809DATA/T809DATA_2024/README.md

 You can however use Python in any way you see fit and perhaps you may have all the requirements already installed system wide.

 Install Python requirements with `pip install -r requirements.txt`.
-You can of course install any additional python requirements using `pip`, just make sure you have your virtual environment activated when you do.
+You can find a `requirements.txt` file inside each assignment, make sure you install each one before starting the assignment.
+You do not have to create a new environment for each assignment but we will use additional requirements as we progress through the assignments.

 ## Using VS Code + Python (Optional)
 To get the best experience make sure that your VS Code workspace is using the correct Python interpreter.
 If you are using a virtual environment then the workspace setting `python.pythonPath` has to be set to `/path/to/venv/bin/python`.
 Normally VS Code takes care of doing this for you by recognizing that there is a virtual environment in the workspace.
 If not: